dmbarbour/glas/docs/GlasDesign.md

          2 /\
           3  ()

-Direct representation of lists is inefficient for many use-cases, such as random access arrays, double-ended queues, or binaries.
-To enable lists to serve many sequential data roles, lists are often represented using [finger tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_%28data_structure%29) under-the-hood.
+Direct representation of lists is inefficient for many use-cases, such as random access, double-ended queues, or binaries.
+To enable lists to serve many sequential data roles, lists are often represented under-the-hood using [finger tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_%28data_structure%29).
 This involves extending the 'Node' type described earlier with logical concatenation and array or binary fragments.

 Binaries receive special handling because they're a very popular type at system boundaries (reading files, network communication, etc.).
 Logically, a binary is a list of small integers (0..255).
 For byte 14, we'd use `0b1110` not `0b00001110`.
 But under the hood, binaries will be encoded as compact byte arrays.

 ### Numbers, Vectors, and Matrices

-A rational can be modeled as a dict `(n, d)` of integers with non-zero denominator 'd'.
-The rational subset of complex or hypercomplex numbers can be modeled as dicts `(r, i)` or `(r, i, j, k)` of integers or rationals.
-A vector is a list of numbers.
-A matrix is a list of vectors of identical lengths.

-Arithmetic operators on glas data will generally be overloaded to support these number representations, at least where it makes sense to do so.
-Implicit conversions between number types would be performed as needed, restricted to lossless conversions.
+Arbitrary rational numbers can be encoded as a dict `(n, d)` of integers.
+The rational subset of complex or hypercomplex numbers can be modeled as dicts `(r, i)` or `(r, i, j, k)` of rationals or integers.
+A vector is encoded as a list of numbers.
+A matrix is encoded as list of vectors or matrices of identical dimensions.
+Arithmetic operators in glas systems should be overloaded to handle these different number types where it makes sense to do so.

-Under the hood, the runtime can potentially introduce optimized representations.
-For example, it is feasible to introduce a bignum floating point representation for rationals whose denominator is a power of two (or ten, or sixty).
-Or represent a matrix as a large array with logical dimension tracking.
+For performance, a runtime may support optimized internal representations then convert to a dict or list only where the encoding is directly observed.
+For example, a useful subset of rationals might be represented and processed as floating point numbers, or matrices could be represented as an array with dimension metadata.

+*Note:* Arithmetic in glas should be exact by default, but there should also be options to trade precision for performance.
+This is a problem left to language design.

 ## Programs and Applications

 A program is a value with a known interpretation.
 An application is a program with a known integration.

-The glas system proposes an unconventional [application model](GlasApps.md) that is very suitable for live coding, reactive systems, distributed network overlays, and projectional editors.
-This is based on a transaction loop: run the same atomic, isolated 'step' transaction repeatedly, with non-deterministic choice as a basis for multi-threading.
-A few other methods may support HTTP, RPC, and live code switch.
+The glas system proposes an unconventional [application model](GlasApps.md) based on repeated evaluation of a 'step' transaction between other events.
+This has nice properties for live coding, concurrency, distribution, and reactive systems.
+However, to fully leverage this requires non-trivial optimizations.
+To simplify these optimizations, we must constrain the program model.

+To support user-defined syntax and expressive metaprogramming, the glas program model consists primarily of a generic intermediate representation.
+We define [namespaces](GlasNamespaces.md), an [abstract assembly](AbstractAssembly.md) for definitions, and a [program model](GlasProg.md)

+ specific program model

+ (the `%*` constructors) in a manner conducive to modularity, extension, staging, caching, and the desired optimizations.

+In general, users will define a namespace while leaving those

+A subset of names in `%*` and `sys.*` should be left undefined, to be provided by the runtime.

+### Modularity

+Modules in the glas system are aligned with the filesystem.
+Instead of convent

+Modularity starts with configuration.
+In my vision for glas systems, each user will typically inherit from a community or company configuration via DVCS then override definitions representing user-specific authorizations, resources, preferences, and extensions.

+To simplify tooling and support user-defined syntax, processing of files is aligned with file extensions by default.

+To simplify packaging and sharing, glas systems forbid use of "../" and absolute file paths for dependencies between files.
+A file may refer only to other files in the same folder, remote files via DVCS, or the local namespace of the cli

+To process a file with extension ".x.y" we'll search the scope for functions "lang.y" and "lang.x" and apply them as compilers.
+As a special case, we assume a built-in compiler for ".g" files, and we'll implicitly attempt to bootstrap "lang.g" if it depends on itself.

+ACTIVE DESIGN DECISION:

+* *layered namespace* - Configuration and applications are separated structurally.
+Applications might be specified concretely by `file:(Location, Localization)` within the configuration, with localization determining language modules and access to configured modules.
+Reference to a configured module is by value, which constrains dependency structure.
+* *one big namespace* - Application definitions are visible in the configuration namespace.
+An application is a hierarchical component with its own 'step' and 'start' definitions and so on.
+This relies heavily on lazy evaluation.
+* *eval to namespace* - An application is an expression that evaluates to a namespace 'object'.
+Depending on the expression language, this may include binding definitions in scope, expressing applications as closures, etc.

+Initially, I pursued a layered namespace.
+It's simple, but inflexible.
+I suspect that one big namespace is too far in the other direction.

+The entire 'package system' is encoded in the configuration namespace.

+ file may only reference files contained in the same folder, remote files via DVCS.

+for a file, we may only load that file

+At this point, I have an important design choice:

+* *one big namespace* - The configuration namespace directly contains application definitions.
+This leans heavily on lazy evaluation and caching of the configuration namespace.
+User-defined syntax must be expressed in terms of metaprogramming.
+* *layered namespace* - The configuration

+the configuration directly contains application definitions, or

+, or applications are indirectly specified in the configuration (e.g. as `file:(Location, Localization)`).

+The configuration is responsible for integrating modules.

+ between modules.

+Configurations are initially expressed using the [glas init language](GlasInitLang.md) with the ".gin" file extension, but this language provides some opportunities to integrate user-defined syntax.

+Modularity starts at the configuration layer.
+In my vision for glas systems, each user will typically inherit from a community or company configuration (via DVCS), then override a few definitions representing authorizations, resources, or preferences.

+Based on command line arguments, the 'glas' executable will lazily evaluate the user's configured namespace, logically extend it with `sys.*` methods for effects, then compile or interpret the definitions.

+ extend this namespace with standard `sys.*` method

+and `%*` methods to bind the

+ of a few generic  together with some assumptions

+proposes a generic []

-The glas system specifies a value type for [namespaces](GlasNamespaces.md) and [abstract assembly](AbstractAssembly.md) as an intermediate representations for glas programs.
+The glas system specifies encodings for [namespaces](GlasNamespaces.md) and [abstract assembly](AbstractAssembly.md), in addition to a *program model*, which is essentially

+ as an intermediate representations for glas programs.
 In general, a module that represents a program will compile into a namespace.
 The namespace model supports hierarchical composition, inheritance, overrides, and 'load' expressions for staged computation and integration with the module system.

 The glas system specifies the [glas init language](GlasInitLang.md) for modular configurations, a primary [glas language](GlasLang.md) for the program layer, and a [glas object language](GlasObject.md) for serialization of structured data.
 These favor file extensions ".gin", ".g", and ".glob" respectively.
 Users may define additional languages with user-defined file extensions in the program layer.

+### User Namespace

+Each user has a `GLAS_CONF` configuration

-## Modules
+## Module System

+The module system is an another area where glas in

+The 'glas' executable implicitly extends the configuration namespace with some definitions under `sys.*` to support effects.

+ The configuration may reference OS environment variables

+ The total configuration namespace may be very large, but this is mitigated by memoization and lazy evaluation.

+The c

-The glas system uses a two level module system:
+The glas system proposes a two level module system:

-* *modular configurations* - Configuration files may import from the local filesystem, remote DVCS repositories, and perhaps HTTP resources.
+* *modular configurations* - Configuration files may import from the filesystem and remote DVCS repositories.
-* *modular programs* - Program files may access abstract names from a configured environment, or local files from the same folder or subfolders.
+* *modular applications* - Applications may refer to local files or modules defined within the configuration.

-This separation isolates many concerns to the configuration layer including authorization, migration, and version control.
-The locality constraint between program files ensures folders are self-contained, which simplifies refactoring and sharing.
-The configured environment for a program module may represent both namespaces and specific parameters, subject to convention and configuration.

-In my vision for glas systems, a user will typically inherit from a community or company configuration then override a few definitions representing authorizations, resources, or preferences.
-The community configuration will specify individual modules, eliminating need for a separate package manager.
-A configured module might be described as:
+The final configuration namespace may be very large even if the user's personal configuration file is very small.

+ .
+To simplify sharing, application layer modules are organized into folders that depend only on contained files and configured modules (no "../" or absolute file paths), and cannot observe their own location.

+The configuration will typically define application modules under `module.*`, with each module definition including a description and specification recognized by the 'glas' executable.
+Perhaps:

         type ModuleDesc
               = (spec:ModuleSpec